Andrew Stevenson (baseball): 2017

 Stevenson received an invitation to major league camp in the 2017 season.
 He played well, impressing Nationals manager Dusty Baker, who remarked of the outfielder, "He's always ready.
 When I look down there, he's already looking at me."
 Stevenson was reassigned to minor league camp on March 13.

-After beginning his season with Class-AA Harrisburg and hitting .316 in April, Stevenson was promoted to the Class-AAA Syracuse Chiefs.
+After beginning his season with Double-A Harrisburg and hitting .316 in April, Stevenson was promoted to the Triple-A Syracuse Chiefs.
 Stevenson struggled in the early going with Syracuse, hitting just .169 over his first 31 games before turning his game around.
 After amassing a .246 batting average overall as a Chief, Stevenson was promoted to the major leagues on July 23, 2017, after outfielders Chris Heisey and Ryan Raburn were placed on the disabled list and bereavement list, respectively.
 He made his major league debut the same day, pinch-hitting and coming in on a double switch in the sixth inning to play left field.
 On July 27, Stevenson notched his first major league hit, lining a pitch into right field off Hernán Pérez of the Milwaukee Brewers — a utility player pitching in the major leagues for the first time, with his team trailing by 13 runs in the bottom of the eighth inning — for a single.
 The following month, on August 10, he made a diving catch down the left field line to take away an RBI and extra bases from Miami Marlins second baseman Dee Gordon with two outs in the top of the ninth, preserving a 3–2 lead in the game as Nationals closer Sean Doolittle locked down the save.
 On August 27, Stevenson recorded his first major league RBI with a go-ahead, bases-loaded walk against the New York Mets that gave the Nationals a 5-4 victory.
 On August 28, the Nationals optioned Stevenson back to Syracuse following the return of left fielder Jayson Werth from the disabled list.
 On September 7, the Nationals recalled Stevenson.
 He finished the regular season with the Nationals, having appeared in 37 games, batting .158 with an RBI and a stolen base.